 We accept payment by credit card and checks.
 Checks should be payable to Clemson University.
 Call 864-656-5535 to make a credit card payment.

-Tuition is per student per week and includes room and board (double occupancy), staffing, educational materials, field trips, recreational expenses, insurance and health service coverage.
-Deposits will be refunded only if an application is denied.
+The program cost is per student per week and includes room and board (double occupancy), staffing, educational materials, field trips, recreational expenses, insurance and health service coverage.
+Enrollment deposits will be refunded only if an application is denied.
 In all other cases, the non-refundable deposit will be applied toward program tuition.

 The Summer Scholars Program takes place on Clemson University’s campus, in beautiful Upstate South Carolina.

 Arrival is 3:00-4:00PM on Sunday at the residence hall main lounge.
 Please do not arrive before check in time on the first day of camp as staff will be preparing for camp and will be unable to supervise scholars.
 Departure on Saturday will be from 8:00-10:00 A.M from the student’s assigned dorm.

 The Summer Scholars program can provide van transportation to and from the Greenville/Spartanburg International Airport (GSP) for program participants who will be using air transportation to and from our program.
 There is a $200.00 charge for this service ($100 each way).
 We request that flights be arranged proximate to the designated check in and check out times of the program.
 If students are unable to secure flights within the times noted above, you must contact the program Administrative Assistant, Lori Gugan (864) 656-5535.
 Additionally, all flight itineraries must be provided to the Program Director no later than 3-weeks prior to arrival.
 These must be emailed to email@example.com